Alexandra Cain Finance Writer

 5. Start planning your financial new year's resolutions

-Was there one thing you'd do differently from 2016?
-Now is a great time to take look back and start thinking about how you'll tackle things in the new year with a fresh attitude and new goals.
+Was there one thing you'd do differently from last year?
+Now is a great time to take a look back and start thinking about how you'll tackle things in the new year with a fresh attitude and new goals.

 Spring has sprung, so don’t miss this opportunity to make sure you’re still on track to build a firm financial foundation.